Adapting Contrastive Language-Image Pretrained (CLIP) Models for Out-of-Distribution Detection: Introduction

 \section{Introduction}

-Transferring the representations of pretrained vision models has improved the performance on a plethora of image recognition tasks \cite{yosinski2014transferable, tan2018survey}.
-To date, these models are trained with various types of supervision, which accelerates training convergence compared to random initialization \cite{he2019rethinking}.
-Examples include self-supervision \cite{simclr,byol}, natural language supervision \cite{radford2021clip}, weakly-supervised learning \cite{mahajan2018exploring}, or standard label-based supervised learning.
-Concurrently, vision transformers (ViTs \cite{vit}) have been established, along with an enormous number of variants \cite{liu2021swin, wu2021cvt, fan2021multiscale,touvron2021going}, as a suitable architecture for training large-scale models in the visual domain \cite{dehghani2023scaling}.
+Transferring the representations of pretrained vision models has improved the performance on a plethora of image recognition tasks \citep{yosinski2014transferable, tan2018survey, park2023what, adaloglou2023exploring}.
+To date, these models are trained with various types of supervision, which accelerates training convergence compared to random initialization \citep{he2019rethinking}.
+Examples include self-supervision \citep{simclr}, natural language supervision \citep{radford2021clip}, weakly-supervised learning \citep{mahajan2018exploring}, or standard supervised learning.
+Concurrently, \cite{vit} have established vision transformers (ViTs), along with an enormous number of variants \citep{liu2021swin, touvron2021going, beyer2023flexivit}, as a suitable architecture for training large-scale models in the visual domain \citep{dehghani2023scaling}.

-Numerous experimental studies indicate that the performance of ViTs scales better with model and dataset size \cite{bhojanapalli2021understanding, zhai2022scaling} compared to existing convolutional neural networks (CNNs) \cite{resnet,kolesnikov2020bit}.
-Moreover, pretrained ViTs are known to be more robust than CNNs against input perturbations (e.g. occlusions, distribution shifts) \cite{naseer2021intriguing,bhojanapalli2021understanding,hendrycks2021many}.

-Nevertheless, the applicability of the learned features of pretrained models is crucial for a wide range of downstream tasks \cite{bommasani2021foundational}.
-In particular, how to leverage these models for unsupervised tasks is non-trivial and of great significance in many real-life applications.
-To examine the properties of the feature spaces of pretrained models on unseen distributions, we focus on unsupervised visual OOD detection in this work.
+Nevertheless, the applicability of the learned features of pretrained models is crucial and non-trivial, especially for unsupervised downstream tasks \citep{bommasani2021foundational, adaloglou2023exploring}.
+This work centers on adapting pretrained feature extractors for various visual OOD detection setups, focusing on contrastive language-image pretraining (\emph{CLIP}) models.